 In the fixed-income space, core funds seek to provide investors with a fixed-income allocation that may not demand much adjustment over market cycles.
-They typically invest in investment-grade fixed-income securities of corporate and government issuers, including mortgage- and asset-backed securities.
+They typically invest in investment-grade fixed-income securities of corporate, federal and provincial issuers, including insured mortgage- and asset-backed securities.
 Investment-grade securities are those with an equivalent rating of BBB- or higher from a nationally recognized credit rating agency and are viewed as high-quality holdings with a low risk of default.
 Core fixed income offers diversification benefits when added to a portfolio of stocks.
-U.S. Treasurys, for example, tend to be more defensive and have historically been negatively correlated with stock market performance.
+Government of Canada bonds, for example, tend to be more defensive and have historically been negatively correlated with stock market performance.

 The Case for Core Fixed

 An investor who avoids fixed-income holdings may have little in their portfolio to offset a decline if the equity market sees an extended flight to quality.
 A flight-to-quality occurs when individuals sell assets they view as riskier and purchase less-volatile investments, like government bonds.
-We believe this is of particular importance at this point in time as the market has been driven higher by a narrow group of stocks; an investor choosing cash over fixed income today would not only be losing portfolio diversification, but would be doing so at a time when most experts agree that there is plenty of uncertainty remaining as to the full economic impact of the COVID-19 pandemic and plenty of concern regarding equity prices in the U.S. technology sector.
+We believe this is of particular importance at this point in time as the market has been driven higher by a narrow group of stocks; an investor choosing cash over fixed income today would not only be losing portfolio diversification, but would be doing so at a time when most experts agree that there is plenty of uncertainty remaining as to the full economic impact of the COVID-19 pandemic and plenty of concern regarding the recent surge in gold and technology sector equity prices.

 Active Management Can Help